mikeduglas/libcurl/examples/C6.3 apps/Readme.txt

 Demonstrates using Web Services.
 PUT, GET, DELETE and POST
 Can use both NON Secure and Secure (SSL/TLS) Connections.
-Secure Connections supported - TLSv1, SSLv2, SSLv3, TLSv1.0, TLSv1.1, TLSv1.2, TLSv1.3(Not Yet Implemented).
+Secure Connections supported - TLSv1, SSLv2, SSLv3, TLSv1.0, TLSv1.1, TLSv1.2, TLSv1.3.
 If selected to use Secure connections and no secure version is selected libcurl will automatically use the version supported by the server.
 Shows the use of the dynamic IDynStr to allow you to capture the response without knowing the size of the response.
 Shows how to save a response to a file.